oracle/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-4.1.12 based kernel with lockdown patches
-4.14.35 based kernel with lockdown patches
+- 4.18.0 based kernel with lockdown patches
-5.4.17 based kernel with lockdown patches
+- 5.4.17 based kernel with lockdown patches
-5.15.0 based kernel with lockdown patches
+- 5.15.0 based kernel with lockdown patches
-3.10.0 based kernel with lockdown patches

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.